AvikDas20/Hackathon/README.md

+# CheminformaticsPyScripts
-Final code submitted for the DS and ML Hackathon for TimesPro and IIT Roorkee
+Scripts developed for Hackathon organized by IIT Roorkee and TimesPro

+Developed By
+Avik das